FlorianKnibbe/fill-it/README.md

 ## Versioning

 I use [SemVer](http://semver.org/) for versioning.
-For the versions available, see the [tags on this repository](https://github.com/FlorianKnibbe/fill-it).
+For the versions available, see the [manifest.json](https://github.com/FlorianKnibbe/fill-it/blob/master/manifest.json).

 ## Authors